 Tapestry Development Group Staff

-Jon has been in the affordable housing development field since 2002 and has been involved in the or preservation of over 1,200 housing units.
+Jon has been in the affordable housing development field since 2002 and has been involved in the development or preservation of over 2,000 units of affordable rental housing.
 In his current position, he administers Tapestry Development Group’s corporate affairs and works with the staff and Board of Directors to implement the goals of the organization.
 Jon’s responsibilities include the oversight and management of development projects, with specialties in permanent supportive housing and Low Income Housing Tax Credits.
 His current and past experience with project development also includes historic preservation, affordable housing preservation, and green building design.
 Jon is a certified C.P.A. in Virginia and held a variety of accounting positions prior to entering the affordable housing field.
 Prior to co-founding Tapestry, he served as a Project Manager and controller for other affordable housing development organizations.
 He has a B.S. degree in Accounting from the University of Richmond, Virginia, and a Masters of City Planning degree from the University of North Carolina at Chapel Hill.
 He currently serves on the Board of Directors of the Georgia Supportive Housing Association.
 He is active as an officer at North Avenue Presbyterian Church in Atlanta.
 Jon is a 2013 graduate of the Urban Land Institute-Atlanta’s Center for Leadership.